-He has recently been working with architecture collective Assemble for an Art on the Underground project at Seven Sisters Underground station.
+He has recently been working with the architecture collective Assemble for an Art on the Underground project at Seven Sisters Underground station.
 Matthew also runs practical public workshops in ceramics via rawceramicworkshops.com.

 In May, Matthew is devoting his first solo exhibition to examining the relationship between shifting populations and the built environment through a series of eight sculptural ceramic artworks.

-Supported by Arts Council England, 'Clad' takes place over 10 days at the Ragged School Museum in Tower Hamlets during London Craft Week.
-Each of Matthew's works will use ceramics as a means of engaging with Britain’s manufacturing past and its evolving craft culture.
+Supported by Arts Council England, 'Clad' takes place over ten days at the Ragged School Museum in Tower Hamlets during London Craft Week.
+Each of Matthew's works will use ceramics as a means of engaging with Britain's manufacturing past and its evolving craft culture.
 We spoke to Matthew to chat about ceramics, craft inspirations and the importance of history in manufacturing.